Topics Map > Governance

 updated Graduate School requirements

-Next there is a series of tables, toggles, and descriptive content under a Header 2 called "Major Requirements" or, if the page is for a named option, "Named Option Requirements."
+Next is a series of tables, toggles, and descriptive content under a Header 2 called "Major Requirements" or, if the page is for a named option, "Named Option Requirements."
 The following are examples of what these elements might look like.
-Special guidance for each element is noted beneath it whenever applicable.
+Special guidance for each element is noted beneath, if applicable.

 Mode of Instruction